Fresh No-Cook Cranberry Citrus Relish

 - Fresh Cranberries

 Pop half of the cranberries in the bowl with the blade, cored apple, peeled and sliced citrus plus the zest from the citrus, sugar and hunk of ginger.
 Depending on the size of your food processor you might need to do this in batches.
 After a few pulses I was able to fit all the ingredients in my 8 cup Cuisinart.

 Press pulse a few times.
-Add any remaining ingredients to the bowl then pulse until desired consistency is reached.
+Add the remaining ingredients to the bowl.
+Pulse until desired consistency is reached.
 The relish will get deeper red after sitting for a day or two.
-The relish should be kept in a non-reactive container under refrigeration for a week or so.
+Keep the relish in a non-reactive container under refrigeration for a week or so.
 I keep some in the freezer for Dad for Christmas.
 Enjoy!

 - 1 bag Fresh Cranberries

 - 2 each Oranges Peeled and seeded, sliced, plus zest